mramshaw/Kubernetes/Replicated Cassandra Database/README.md

 $
 ```

 Once __gcr.io/google-samples/cassandra:v13__ (235 MB) shows as an available Docker image in the minikube repository, the downloading portion should be complete.
-Docker images will persist in minikube until a 'minikube delete' command is run.
+Docker images will persist in minikube until a `minikube delete` command is run.

 #### Shutdown period

-We will reduce the `terminationGracePeriodSeconds` form the recommended __1800__ (seconds) to __180__.
+We will reduce the `terminationGracePeriodSeconds` from the recommended __1800__ (30 minutes in seconds) to __180__ (3 minutes in seconds).

 This is probably not ideal for production use, where in-flight requests should have a long timeout,
 but is probably an acceptable grace period for testing purposes.